zploskey/cosmogenic/README.md

 ==========

 Cosmogenic is a Python library for modeling in-situ cosmogenic nuclide production and geomorphic processes.
 Cosmogenic is still in beta.
-We welcome contributions.
+We welcome contributions in the form of pull requests and bug reports.

 Modules
 -------